Boost Your Business!

 Bernard:

 It’s already available for you.
-If you have created, if you created your Dashboard account, it’s there, it’s live.
-Right now.
-Log in, try it.
+If you created your Dashboard account, it’s there, and it’s live.
+Log in, and try it.
 You’ll love it.

 William: